YorkshireKev/kevssite.com-jekyll-version/_posts/2020-05-06-central-cavern.md

 After a final flurry of activity, I've just about completed writing the game.
 There's probably a little bit of polish to add, but it's now a complete and playable game!
 Okay, so it's only got one level but as I always said, that's all I was ever going to write.
 I've added a game over screen, and a nice surprise if the player ever manages to complete the level.

 My next task is to add some screenshots and make a short video of the gameplay.
 I then plan to seek permission from the copyright owners of Manic Miner (if I can find them) to see if I can release the game as a free download.
 Wish me luck!

+# Update 21-Aug-2020 - Out in the wild! #
+I have finally decided to make central-cavern available for download.
+I've uploaded the game to itch.io and I will also upload to gamejolt once their site comes back online.